FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 Councillor Collopy took his seat in the Chamber and thanked all the Members for their good

-wishes, and he stated that he was proud to become a Member of Limerick City and County--- Council.
+wishes, and he stated that he was proud to become a Member of Limerick City and County
+---
+Council.
 He looked forward to working with all the Members, Management and staff in

 representing the people and dealing with all the issues and challenges faced by them.